PolicyPad: Collaborative Prototyping of LLM Policies: Evaluation Study

 We organized experts into small groups of 2--4 (median = 3).
 We observed during our formative study that groups of around three experts struck an ideal balance between creating a collaborative atmosphere and allowing room for meaningful individual contributions.
 Full participant and group details are available in Appendix \ref{a:eval-participants}.
 Half the groups (4 of 8) contained participants who already knew each other from professional contexts.
 We did not observe this to impact the quality of discussions nor policies prototyped.

 We facilitated policy prototyping sessions by providing (with order counterbalanced) \pp and a baseline system to each group, followed by a brief exit interview.
 The total length of the study was 90 minutes.
 Participants were compensated \$150 USD in their choice of cash or a gift card upon completing the study.
 All studies were recorded and transcribed.
-This study was classified as exempt by our institution's IRB.
+This study was classified as exempt by the University of Washington IRB.